Tom Bramble

-Tom Bramble is a socialist activist, author and retired academic based in Queensland, Australia.
-He taught Industrial Relations at the University of Queensland for many years and has authored numerous books and articles on the Australian labour movement.
+Tom Bramble is a socialist activist, author, and retired academic based in Queensland, Australia.
+He taught industrial relations at the University of Queensland for many years and has authored numerous books and articles on the Australian labour movement.
 He is a member of Socialist Alternative.

 Political history

-Bramble has been politically active since the late 1970s and was a trade unionist throughout his working life.
+Bramble has been politically active since the late 1970s, initially in Britain and, from the mid-1980s, in Australia.
+He was a trade unionist throughout his working life and was made a Life Member of the National Tertiary Education Union on his retirement.
 He is a member of the National Executive of the Trotskyist organisation, Socialist Alternative (SA) and is a regular contributor to SA's publications, including Red Flag and the Marxist Left Review.

 Academic history

 Bramble taught Industrial Relations at the University of Queensland from 1993 until his retirement in 2015.
-He holds a PhD from La Trobe University in the same field, a Master of Commerce (Hons) from the University of New South Wales, and won the University medal in Economics from the University of Cambridge when he graduated with his BA (Honours) in 1982.
+He holds a PhD from La Trobe University in the same field, a Master of Commerce (Hons) from the University of New South Wales, and won the university medal in Economics from the University of Cambridge when he graduated with his BA (Honours) in 1982.

 Publication history

 In 2021, Bramble co-authored (with Mick Armstrong) the book The Fight for Workers' Power: Revolution and Counter-Revolution in the 20th Century.
 This is published by Interventions (Melbourne).
 Donny Gluckstein, Lecturer in History at Edinburgh College, said of the book: "This work combines a remarkable number of features.
 It is vast in scope but judiciously focusses on key moments of workers’ struggle between 1917 and 1956.
 Full of fascinating information and detail, it is never a detached academic history but is a guide to activists today, both in terms of theory and practice.
 By focussing on workers self-activity in combination with Marxist theory the authors steer clear of the traps of Stalinism and reformism, remaining true to the essence of revolutionary socialism.
 In the midst of all that they still manage to present debates around important political questions.
 This book should be of interest to readers worldwide, though the three chapters on Australia will give it special value there."

 In 2015, Socialist Alternative published Bramble's book Introducing Marxism: A theory of social change which provides an introduction to the basics of Marxist politics for those new to the area.
+In the years following its publication, with several thousand copies sold, Introducing Marxism had become the best-selling book on Marxism published in Australia for several decades.
+In 2024, Red Flag Books published a second edition, titled Introducing Marxism: A theory of revolutionary change.